QuKunLab/SpatialBenchmarking/README.md

 __Implementation description__

   We collected 14 paired datasetsdesigned a pipeline to 1) systematically evaluate the accuracy of these integration methods for predicting the RNA spatial distribution.
 2) Then we down-sampled the spatial transcriptomics data of five datasets to test the performance of the integration methods for datasets with sparse expression matrices.
 3) Beyond assessment of the spatial distribution of RNA transcripts, we also tested the performance of Tangram, Seurat, SpaOTsc, and novoSpaRc for assigning cell locations.

-      4) we provide example guidance to help researchers select optimal integration methods for working with their datasets: the [doc/Tutorial.pdf](https://github.com/QuKunLab/SpatialBenchmarking/blob/main/doc/Tutorial.pdf) is an example showing how to use them to predict new spatial gene patterns and cell locations.
+      We provide example guidance to help researchers select optimal integration methods for working with their datasets: the [doc/Tutorial.pdf](https://github.com/QuKunLab/SpatialBenchmarking/blob/main/doc/Tutorial.pdf) is an example showing how to use them to predict new spatial gene patterns and cell locations.

 __Dependencies and requirements__